How can we help you today?

 • Option for in-person or virtual consultations

-Why it’s a good fit: Perfect for food professionals who want to help others make informed, sustainable health decisions without necessarily prescribing or diagnosing.
+Why it’s a good fit: It’s ideal for food professionals who want to help others make informed, sustainable health decisions without prescribing or diagnosing.

 36. Mental health coaching

-The World Health Organization (WHO) is urging action on mental health, which is integral to our well-being.
 Mental health coaching focuses on helping people manage stress, build resilience, and improve emotional well-being.
-It’s not the same as therapy—coaches don’t diagnose—but they guide clients through mindset shifts and habit changes.
+It’s not the same as therapy.
+Coaches don’t diagnose or treat mental health conditions, but they can guide clients through mindset shifts and habit changes.

 How to get started:

-• Choose a focus area: burnout recovery, anxiety management, emotional wellness
+• Choose a focus area, such as burnout recovery, stress management, or emotional wellness.

-• Offer 1-on-1 sessions, workshops, or group coaching
+• Offer one-on-one sessions, workshops, or group coaching.

 Startup requirements:

-• Certification in mental wellness coaching or related field
+• Certification in mental wellness coaching or a related field

 • Compassionate communication skills